 Powder sieving

 Milled Ficus dicranostyla leaves were fractionated with an electriclaboratorysieve shaker(MINOR.) according to their particle size.
 The sieving process is based on the separation of particles from agranular material through several sieves ofdecreasing mesh size.Practically, Ficus dicranostylaleafpowder was divided into two lots: the first lot of unsieved powder served as control.
 The second batch was sieved in different particle sizes (Figure 1).
 Twoselectedsieves of various apertures (125 and 250 µm) wereinstalled on the MINOR sieveshaken operating by vertical vibration at 0.5 mm vibration amplitude.
 For each batch, 50 g of motherpowderwaspoured on the top sieve, and sievingwasperformed in the permanent mode for 15 min.
 Afterthat, the powder mass retained on eachsievedwascollected and weighed.
 This permit to produce of threepowder fractions according to their particle size class: less than125 µm (called < 125 µm), between 125 and 250 µm (noted 125 - 250 µm), and greater than 250 µm (referred to as ≥ 250 µm) and herein they were referred to large (L), medium (M) and Small (S).
-Obtained powder fractions werepackagedintopolyethylenebottles and stored at 4°C untilfurtheranalysis.
+The obtained powder fractions werepackagedintopolyethylenebottles and stored at 4°C untilfurtheranalysis.

 Powder recovery or fraction mass (%) was calculated and defined as the ratio of the mass of powder dry matter collected on each sieve to the weight of the total sieved powder.
 It is an indicator for the industry since a higher yield means more benefit.
 Fraction mass was calculated according to the following formula: